spangiafora/pegpuzzle/README.md

-This code was written in 2012/2013.  ~~I just checked it (Aug 2018) and it won't build with the current configuration.
-Once the config was tweaked to get past that problem I ran into what appears to be something that has changed in the Scala language.
-I am on the fence as to whether it is worth updating, but in the meantime it is worth reviewing as once working code.~~
+This code was written in 2012/2013.

-August 21 - I just played around with it and it will build and run.
-I had incompatible versions of software on my machine.
+2018 - Ran into some problems building and running.
+Turned out I had incompatible versions of sof

-August 23, 2018  - Got it to produce the correct results.  ~~Now I need to remember how to re-enable the scala unit tests.~~ September 2 - Turns out I was running an old old old version of sbt.
-Removed and reinstalled and the tests run.

 pegpuzzle
 =========

 Finger exercise for learning Scala.
 Solve the triangle peg puzzle.

+(Back to 2014...)
 Next steps:

 * Add concurrency via actors
 * See if structure can be changed to better support memoization